M2I-Group-CasparCG/CasparCGAPI/README.md

 ### 1. Install and configure the CasparCG server

-* Download the last CasparCG stable version [here](http://casparcg.com/download.html).
+* Download the CasparCG Server 2.1.0 Beta 1 for Windows version [here](http://casparcg.com/download.html).
+> Why a beta version ?
+>
+> The stable version of CasparCG is very limited regarding the osc informations available.
+With the latest stable version, it would be impossible to get some very usefull informations like the currently playling file time, the recording time, etc.
 * Edit the CasparCG configuration file in order to :
   * Have a least 3 channels
   * Have a predefined OSC client matching with the server on which you run the API